Battle of Courtrai (1814): Results

 One authority gave French casualties as 24 officers and an estimated 800 men out of 7,500 infantry, 2,000 cavalry and 36 guns engaged.
 Saxon losses were listed as 695 killed and wounded and 1,213 men and two guns captured for a total of 1,908 casualties.
 The same authority stated that 3,800 men and six guns from the 1st, 2nd, 3rd and 4th Saxon Landwehr Regiments and two Russian Cossack Pulks were present.
 Another authority estimated French losses as 300 and reported several sets of Saxon losses.
 One account listed that the Saxons lost 255 killed, 440 wounded and 512 captured, a total of 1,207 casualties, a second that total losses were 1,900, a third that losses were about 1,100 and a fourth tally of Saxon losses as 800–900 men and three 6-pound cannons.
 The 2nd and 3rd Battalions of the 3rd Saxon Landwehr were particularly hard-hit, the two units had to be converged because their numbers shrank by at least 746 soldiers between 25 March and 20 April.

 Maison sent Solignac's division toward Tournai, followed by Roguet's division and the cavalry.
 While, Barrois watched the road to Avelgem, the French artillery bombarded the 2,000 Coalition soldiers in Tournai as night fell.
 In fact, Maison's threat to Tournai was designed to distract his enemies until his slow-moving wagon train could reach Lille.
 During the day Wallmoden marched from Aalst to Oudenaarde and sent a column under Heinrich Christoph von Lottum to reoccupy Ghent.
-When Lottum tried to seize Courtrai, he bumped into the withdrawing Ghent garrison under Charles-Louis Lalaing d'Audenarde and was compelled to fall back to Harelbeke.
+When Lottum tried to seize Courtrai, he bumped into the withdrawing Ghent garrison under Charles Eugène de Lalaing d'Audenarde and was compelled to fall back to Harelbeke.
 The Duke of Weimar directed Thielmann's mauled division toward Tournai, assigned Karl Christian Erdmann von Le Coq's division to occupy Mons, sent Wallmoden to Lessines and placed his reserve in Ath.
 Maison was badly outnumbered and had little choice but to abandon Courtrai and withdraw to Lille.

 Maison next moved toward Valenciennes in order to disrupt the Coalition supply line, reaching there on 5 April.
 That day he found out that Paris was occupied by the Coalition.
 The French lost the Battle of Paris on 30 March and Napoleon abdicated on 6 April.
 Maison and Thielmann agreed to an armistice on 7 April and the fighting was over.